 Do not let anyone tell you differently: not priest, pastor, minister; not Bible scholar, bishop, cardinal, pope, church official, or youth group leader; not well-meaning friend, someone who wishes you harm, politician; not Bible-believer, nonbeliever, or skeptic: everyone decides what the Bible means to her.

 Each of us has a particular, specific connection with God.
 With God/ Source/ Universe, with That Which Is, with the great "I AM WHO I AM."
-I write about mine in the hope that it can help you in finding/ deciding yours.
+With Life.
+I write about mine in the hope that it can help you in finding/ deciding/ making yours.

 A photo of green hills leading out to the Pacific.
 Near Newbury Park, CA.